grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ## [caching.encryption]
 ### enabled

-Setting 'enabled' to `true` allows users to encrypt the query values in the cache.
+When 'enabled' to `true`, this setting allows users to encrypt the query values in the cache.
+Default is `false`.

 This value is `false` by default.

 ### encryption_key

-This string generates a key for encrypting the cache.
-For the encrypted cache data to persist between Grafana restarts, this key must be specified.
-If it is left empty when encryption is enabled, then the key is automatically generated on startup and the cache is cleared upon restarts.
+A string to generate a key for encrypting the cache.
+For the encrypted cache data to persist between Grafana restarts, you must specify this key.
+If it is empty when encryption is enabled, then the key is automatically generated on startup, and the cache clears upon restarts.

 The default is `""`.